Registered Index Linked Annuities (RILA) expected to gain interest

 What is a RILA?

-A RILA is a type of annuity contract that provides investors a return based on the performance of a market index.
+A RILA is a type of annuity contract that provides investors a return, based on the performance of a market index.
 RILAs are retirement investment products geared towards retail investors and tend to offer higher growth potential than fixed-income instruments, combined with a degree of risk protection.

 Unlike variable annuity contracts which file under Form N-4, RILAs currently register offerings and file with the SEC on Form S-1 or S-3.